OSWeekends/welcome.osweekends.com/ORGANIZACION/Codigo de conducta.md

 **PENDIENTE DE ACTUALIZAR TEXTOS

-Welcome to Open Source Weekens (OSW in advence)!
+Welcome to Open Source Weekens (OSW in advance)!
 We’re a connector for communities related with open source movement, helping you find what you need to succeed, from a support network to mentoring and more.

-Our members make the community what it is, and we ask you to agree to follow these simple guidelines to keep OSW events a great place to work and play.
+Our members make the community what it is, and we ask you to agree to follow these simple guidelines to make working and playing inside OSW events keep going an amazing experience.

 Please note that these Community Guidelines may be amended from time to time.
 You should regularly check back to read these Community Guidelines to ensure that you are up to date with the latest version of the guidelines.